Become a baker using the Concordium Client#

 Warning

-Decreasing the staked amount and removing the baker can’t be done simultaneously.
-During the cool-down period produced by decreasing the staked amount, the baker can’t be removed and vice versa.
+Decreasing the staked amount and stopping validation can’t be done simultaneously.
+During the cool-down period produced by decreasing the staked amount, validation can’t be stopped and vice versa.